AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `team TEAM_INDEX`

 <div class="alert alert-info" markdown="1">
-* Export the members' details of the team at the specified `TEAM_INDEX`. <br>
+ℹ️ Export the members' details of the team at the specified `TEAM_INDEX`. <br>
-* The index refers to the index number shown in the displayed teams list.
+ℹ️ The index refers to the index number shown in the displayed teams list.
 </div>

 Examples: